IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 them.
 We do not expect newcomers to adhere to these guidelines perfectly, and we will guide you through the process when reviewing your pull request.

+## Quick reference

+This section contain guidelines on what to check when making a pull request.

+- When bumping version bounds on the dependencies *it is not necessary* to increase the package version number.
+See [this section](#updating-the-dependencies-bounds).
+- When you want to create a changelog entry, follow [this and the following section](docs/website/contents/for-developers/ReleaseProcess.md#installing-scriv).

 ## Following our git process

 Our [git process](docs/website/contents/for-developers/GitProcess.md) describes the `git` practices we